hackoregon/openelections/README.md

 # Open Elections Project

-This is the master repo for the Open Elections project.
+This is the main repo for the Open Elections project.

 Check out our [wiki](https://github.com/hackoregon/openelections/wiki) for information.